ippontech/blog-usa/posts/stargate.md

 ## GraphQL API

-Stargate will provide a GraphQL playground available at http://localhost:8080/playground, don't forget to set the header `x-cassandra-token` with the correct value at the bottom of the UI.
+Stargate will provide a GraphQL playground available at http://localhost:8080/playground and don't forget to set the header `x-cassandra-token` with the correct value at the bottom of the UI.

 Data can be queried by opening a new tab and then using `http://localhost:8080/graphql/blog` for the schema.